 - Contact hours

-- 6x1 hour lectures and 6x1 hour workshops plus 35 days full-time attendance in schools and educational settings
+- 4 hours of workshops plus 30 days full-time attendance in schools and educational settings

 - Conditions for Professional Practice units:

 (1) A current Department of Education Nationally Coordinated Criminal History Check (NCCHC) and a Working with Children Clearance must be presented before any student undertakes professional practice in schools.
 If a clearance is not given a student must approach the Department of Education for permission to proceed (see Professional requirements).
 Students are required to read, sign and adopt the Graduate School of Education (GSE) Professional Code of Conduct.

 (2) Students must gain a pass grade on assessments in core and curriculum units in which they are concurrently enrolled.